-WARRANTY The company will replace or adjust to its commercial standard any gun or part thereof returned prepaid to the charge for one year from date of registered purchase.
-This warranty and statement of liability supersedes all April 15, 1955
+The company will replace or adjust to its commercial standard any gun or part thereof returned prepaid to the factory and found by us to be defective in either material or workmanship.
+Such service will be made free of charge for one year from date of registered purchase.
+This warranty and statement of liability supersedes all previous warranties and commitments April 15, 1955